Warmer weather brings with it tick and mosquito season for much of the United States.

-The Centers for Disease Control and Prevention (CDC) released a report in May that said the number of illnesses caused by mosquito, tick, and flea bites more than tripled in the United States between 2004 and 2016.
+The Centers for Disease Control and Prevention (CDC) reports that the number of illnesses caused by mosquito, tick, and flea bites more than tripled in the United States between 2004 and 2016.

 Tick and Mosquito Season